332 In Base 4 To Base 10

 Read the remainders in reverse order: 332.
 So, 62 (base 10) is 332 (base 4).

 Understanding the underlying math is more important than just memorizing steps.
-Focus on the why behind the process.
-Why do we multiply by powers of the base?
+On the flip side, focus on the why behind the process.
+Also, why do we multiply by powers of the base?
 Why do we read remainders in reverse order when converting from base 10?
 Answering these questions will solidify your understanding and make you a more confident converter.

 Practice is essential.
 Start with simple examples and gradually work your way up to more complex conversions.
 The more you practice, the more comfortable and proficient you will become.